JimmyKenMerchant/jimmy-codeviewer/README.txt

 == Tutorial ==

 I. General
-First, you publish your text or SVGs in "Articles".
+First, you publish your text or SVGs in "jArticles".
 Second, you call these in "Posts" by using shortcodes.
 If you want to change color or style on some particular string and row, use shortcodes as the instruction below.

 II.
-Publish your text or SVGs in "Articles"
+Publish your text or SVGs in "jArticles"
-After activated this plugin, you can see "Articles" menu on the Admin Side Bar.
+After activated this plugin, you can see "jArticles" menu on the Admin Side Bar.
 Click this, then edit your text and publish.
 Make sure to note the post ID (on URL of the editor page itself) or the slug you made.
-This "Article" can not been shown in your site publicly.
+This "jArticle" can not been shown in your site publicly.

 III.
-Calling "Articles" in "Posts"
+Calling "jArticles" in "Posts"
 Now you can use shortcodes on "Posts".

-a. '[codeview_byid theme="default" id="desc" start="1" count="5"]111(the post ID of Article)[/codeview_byid]':
+a. '[codeview_byid theme="default" id="desc" start="1" count="5"]111(the post ID of jArticle)[/codeview_byid]':
-Shows line No.1 and sequenced 5 lines from No.1 in the text of the Article, the post ID is "111" and assign each row ID as "desc-(its linenumber)" and table class as "desc" with default template.
+Shows line No.1 and sequenced 5 lines from No.1 in the text of the jArticle, the post ID is "111" and assign each row ID as "desc-(its linenumber)" and table class as "desc" with default template.

-b. '[codeview_byname theme="magazine" id="text" start="4"]some-thing(the post slug [name] of Article)[/codeview_byname]':
+b. '[codeview_byname theme="magazine" id="text" start="4"]some-thing(the post slug [name] of jArticle)[/codeview_byname]':
-Shows line No.4 in the text of the Article, the post slug is "some-thing" and assign each row ID as "text-(its linenumber)" and table class as "text" with magazine template.
+Shows line No.4 in the text of the jArticle, the post slug is "some-thing" and assign each row ID as "text-(its linenumber)" and table class as "text" with magazine template.

 'theme="magazine"' in these shortcodes means making html tags with magazine template.
 For example, if you use magazine template, background-color of your text becomes transparent.
 Besides, if you use default template, the background-color becomes blue.